Precision Liquid Handling

 - Quiet and reliable operation

-Belt-driven motion dominates the life science and diagnostics markets and Dover Motion has extensive experience developing these sorts of systems, including the three-axis liquid handling robot in Figure 1.
+Belt-driven motion dominates the life science and diagnostics markets and Dover Motion has extensive experience developing these sorts of liquid automation systems, including the three-axis liquid handling robot in Figure 1.

 Direct drive technology is normally associated with larger structures and budgets, but we have driven its size and cost down to the point where this technology now approaches the same price point of traditional positioning solutions.
 The advantages of direct drive include whisper-quiet operation at high speed and high acceleration, as well as a very long service life with high reliability, higher precision, and lower support costs.